obsidian-level-maker/Obsidian/README.txt

   desirable features are: nicer (non-square) architecture, player teleports, and better lighting.

-  Nearly every decision in OBLIGE, such as what monsters to make and what themes to use for rooms, is roll-of-the-die random.
-  There is so much potential for using much better algorithms to create much nicer levels...

-CHANGES IN 0.93
+CHANGES IN 0.94

   +  new prefab system.
   +  new theme system for more consistent levels.
   +  different sized rooms.
   +  greatly improved Hexen support.

-  -  preliminary Wolfenstein-3D support.
-  -  Heretic support is a bit better.
-  -  balconies.

-  -  new adjustment for level size.
+  -  new adjustments for level size and puzzles.
   -  adjustments for deathmatch games.
   -  secret areas and levels.

+  -  experimental Wolfenstein-3D support.
+  -  later levels get progressively harder.
+  -  balconies.

 Note: some things also broke in this release, e.g. traps :-(